jeffreykegler/hoonlint/misc/whitespace.md

-Header comments outside of a running or a jogging should be immediately followed by a code line or a line containing another header comment, and should align with the the code or header comment which follows.
+Header comments outside of a running or a jogging should be immediately followed by a code line or a line containing another header comment, and should align with the code or header comment which follows.
 Header comments inside of a running or a jogging should align at the anchor column.